-Bathroom Plumbing Rough-In and Sewage Grinder Pump Installation in Tampa, FL 33611
+48-Hour Bathroom Rough-In with Sewage Grinder Pump on W Elrod Ave, Tampa, FL 33611

 When you add a new bathroom or remodel an existing space in Tampa, FL 33611, the hidden plumbing work under the floors and behind the walls is what ultimately makes everything function safely and reliably.
 For one homeowner in this area, our team at Home Therapist was called in to provide a full plumbing rough-in for a new bathroom, install an owner-supplied sewage grinder pump system, and get everything ready for rough-in and final inspections.